MateoGarciaG/mordor-command-MateoGarciaG/README.md

 As the orders can be of multiple types, many of them still unknown and each with its particularities.

+This Project belongs to a serie of projects to practice the most use Design Patter in Java.
+And This Project is a Task from "Programación" subject.

 ## This Project use Command Pattern